ritaturk/xenko-docs/manual/getting-started/launch-your-game.md

 # Launch your game

-After your game is ready, you will be curious to launch your game to see the output.
+After your game is ready, you will be curious to see what your game looks like outside the Game studio.
 You can launch your game either on [Game Studio](xref:game-studio) or in Visual Studio.

 In this page, you’ll learn various ways to launch your game.